 If the offer is accepted, it becomes the repayment agreement with your creditors.
 The agreement must be carried out over no more than five years.

-If the offer is refused, it's back to the drawing board.
-You'll have to repay your debts on the conditions agreed to with each creditor before the proposal or choose another solution to your debt problems.
+If the offer is refused, you’ll have to repay your debts on the conditions agreed to with each creditor before the proposal or choose another solution to your debt problems.
+In some situations, you can also make changes to your proposal and submit it again to you creditors.

 Requirements for Making a Consumer Proposal